| By Chris Mumma, Bergen Record

 dumped the body of their newborn baby in a trash bin in a Delaware motel

 in November 1996.
 That trial is expected to begin in May.
+Ginsberg also is expected to give testimony at the federal

 trial of three Palisades Park police officers accused of running a burglary